 Note: The Show button is automatically selected whenever any permission for a specific action is selected.
 The Show button cannot be de-selected if even a single permission was selected for the Action in question – see screenshot below

 Configuring User Level Privileges

 Please Note: Only Administrator Level Users can change permission levels and assign roles to Users.

-To configure RBAC for an individual local user, navigate to the Settings Icon, select Authentication and click on Local, then select the user you want to assign a user privilege to.
+To configure RBAC for an individual local user, navigate to the Settings Section, select Roles, then select the user you want to assign a user privilege to.
 In this example, the user ‘foo’ is assigned Read Only privilege.

 Configuring User Privileges at Group level

-An Administrator can also assign roles to LDAP groups.
-For example, if there are 100 users within a LDAP group, assigning roles to a group will simplify the user management.
+An Administrator can also assign roles to groups.
+For example, if there are 100 users within an Indeni user group, assigning roles to a group will simplify the user management.